-Coronary arteries supply blood to the heart muscle.
-Like all other tissues in the body need oxygen-rich blood to function.
+Coronary arteries send blood to the heart muscle.
+All tissues in the body need oxygen-rich blood to function.
 The heart muscle also needs it.
 And, oxygen-depleted blood must be carried away.
 The coronary arteries wrap around the outside of the heart.
-Small branches dive into the heart muscle to bring it blood.
+They send oxygen-rich blood into the heart's muscle tissues.

-Left main coronary artery (LMCA).
-The left main coronary artery supplies blood to the left side of the heart muscle (the left ventricle and left atrium).
-The left main coronary divides into branches:
+Left main coronary artery.
+This artery sends blood to the left side of the heart muscle.
+This includes the left ventricle and left atrium.
+It divides into these branches:

-The left anterior descending artery branches off the left coronary artery and supplies blood to the front of the left side of the heart.
+Left anterior descending artery.
+This smaller artery branches off the left coronary artery.
+It sends blood to the front of the left side of the heart.
 It also helps send blood to the middle (septum) of the heart.

-The circumflex artery branches off the left coronary artery and encircles the heart muscle.
-This artery supplies blood to the outer side and back of the heart.
+Circumflex artery.
+This artery also branches off the left coronary artery.
+It circles around the heart muscle.
+This artery sends blood to the outer side and back of the heart.

-Right coronary artery (RCA).
-The right coronary artery supplies blood to the right side of the heart.
-This includes the right ventricle, the right atrium, and the SA (sinoatrial) and AV (atrioventricular) nodes, which regulate the heart rhythm.
-The right coronary artery divides into smaller branches, including the right posterior descending artery and the acute marginal artery.
-Together with the left anterior descending artery, the right coronary artery helps supply blood to the middle or septum of the heart.
+Right coronary artery.
+This artery sends blood to the right side of the heart.
+This includes the right ventricle, the right atrium, and the SA (sinoatrial) and AV (atrioventricular) nodes.
+These nodes control the heart rhythm.
+The right coronary artery divides into smaller branches.
+One is the right posterior descending artery.
+The other is the acute marginal artery.
+It also helps send blood to the middle (septum) of the heart.

-Since coronary arteries deliver blood to the heart muscle, any coronary artery disorder or disease can have serious implications by reducing the flow of oxygen and nutrients to the heart muscle.
+Since coronary arteries send blood to the heart muscle, any coronary artery problem can cause serious health problems.
+It reduces the flow of oxygen and nutrients to the heart muscle.
 This can lead to a heart attack and possibly death.
 The most common cause of heart disease is atherosclerosis.
-This is a buildup of plaque in the inner lining of an artery causing it to narrow or become blocked) is the most common cause of heart disease.
+This is a buildup of plaque in the inner lining of an artery.
+It causes to artery to become narrow or blocked.
+The causes less blood to get to the heart tissues.

 © 2019 Fremont Health